What did Epicurus say about Desire? Is All Desire Bad and To Be Minimized?

-The major textual references advise Epicureans not to pursue politics, riches, fame, or other activities that are essentially competitive in nature, or require obedience or cooperation from other people.
-The common thread of this advice is that you cannot be happy if you are going to depend on other people to provide your happiness, so it is not wise to pursue happiness by seeking to "excel" over other people in any competitive endeavor.
+As to the major textual references not to pursue politics, riches, fame, or similar activities, the common thread of this advice is that you cannot be happy if you are going to depend on other people to provide your happiness.

 But there is another sense of "excelling" that most people also associate with the word, and that is the important sense of not passively "accepting one’s lot in life," and working hard to succeed in taking advantage of those natural and proper pleasures that are within your power to achieve without violating some rule of nature.
-Phrases such as "accepting one’s lot in life" connotes idea that are fatalistic, religious, (and predominantly Stoic) and go against every central theme of Epicureanism, which is the pursuit of happiness through (1) the study of Nature and (2) action based on the results of that study.
+Phrases such as "accepting one’s lot in life" connotes idea that are fatalistic, religious, and go against the central theme of Epicureanism, which is the pursuit of a pleasurable life.

 For a few of the significant references to this issue, see the following: